Service set (802.11 network): Service set identifier

-The service set identifier (SSID) defines a service set or extends service set.
+The service set identifier (SSID) defines or extends a service set.
 Normally it is broadcast in the clear by stations in beacon packets to announce the presence of a network and seen by users as a wireless network name.

 Unlike basic service set identifiers, SSIDs are usually customizable.
-These SSIDs can be zero to 32 octets (32 bytes) long, and are, for convenience, usually in a natural language, such as English.
-The 802.11 standards prior to the 2012 edition did not define any particular encoding or representation for SSIDs, which were expected to be treated and handled as an arbitrary sequence of 032 octets that are not limited to printable characters.
+These SSIDs can be zero to 32 octets long, and are, for convenience, usually in a natural language, such as English.
+The 802.11 standards prior to the 2012 edition did not define any particular encoding or representation for SSIDs, which were expected to be treated and handled as an arbitrary sequence of 0–32 octets that are not limited to printable characters.
 IEEE Std 802.11-2012 defines a flag to express that the SSID is UTF-8-encoded and could contain any Unicode text.
-Wireless network stacks must still be prepared to handle arbitrary values in the SSID field.
+Wireless network stacks must still be prepared to handle all possible values in the SSID field.

 Since the contents of an SSID field are arbitrary, the 802.11 standard permits devices to advertise the presence of a wireless network with beacon packets in which the SSID field is set to null.
-A null SSID (the SSID element's 'length' field is set to zero) is called a "wildcard SSID" in IEEE 802.11 standards documents, and as a "no broadcast SSID" or "hidden SSID" in the context of beacon announcements, and can be used, for example, in enterprise and mesh networks to steer a client to a particular (e.g. less utilized) access point.
+A null SSID (the SSID element's length field is set to zero) is called a wildcard SSID in IEEE 802.11 standards documents, and as a no broadcast SSID or hidden SSID in the context of beacon announcements, and can be used, for example, in enterprise and mesh networks to steer a client to a particular (e.g. less utilized) access point.
 A station may also likewise transmit packets in which the SSID field is set to null; this prompts an associated access point to send the station a list of supported SSIDs.
 Once a device has associated with a basic service set, for efficiency, the SSID is not sent within packet headers; only BSSIDs are used for addressing.

+Apple's location services interpret the SSID of a Wi‑Fi access point ending in _nomap as an opt-out from being included in Apple's crowdsourced location databases.